tampubolon/data-pipeline/README.md

 ### 1. **What architecture is suitable for the requirement?
 How can it be scalable, reliable, and maintenance-less?**

-*Answer: [
+*Answer:
 **Architecture Overview:**
 I propsed an architecture with a serverless, event-driven, and highly scalable data pipeline. designed to handle 5TB of daily incoming data.
 Let we separates the data ingestion, classification, processing, and export stages.
-Decouple the classification stage and processing stage with Amazon queue service (SQS), to manage high amount of incoming data.
+Decouple the classification stage and processing stage with Amazon queue service (SQS), to manage high amount of incoming data by buffering incoming data and avoid overloading the system.
 The architecture leverages as much as possible AWS managed services to minimize operational overhead.

-*Key Features of the Architecture:*
+**Key Features of the Architecture:**

-A. Data Ingestion and Event Triggering:
+**A. Data Ingestion and Event Triggering:**
 Incoming data (images, media files, 3D files, and PDFs) is uploaded to an S3 bucket (`S3_INPUT`).
 An EventBridge rule triggers a Lambda function upon new file uploads, ensuring an automated and asynchronous start to the processing pipeline.

-B. Data Classification:
+**B. Data Classification:**
 The triggered Lambda function (`LAMBDA_CLASSIFY`) classifies the uploaded files into their respective file types (e.g., image, video, 3D file, or PDF) and sends them to corresponding SQS queues for further processing.
-Metadata for each file is stored in a DynamoDB table (DYNAMODB_INPUT), providing a centralized repository for tracking.
+Metadata for each file is stored in a DynamoDB table (`DYNAMODB_INPUT`), providing a centralized repository for tracking.

 **C. Data Processing**:

-Separate SQS queues (SQS_DOCUMENT, SQS_3D_FILE, SQS_PICTURE, SQS_VIDEO) decouple processing tasks to allow for horizontal scaling.
+- Separate SQS queues (`SQS_DOCUMENT`, `SQS_3D_FILE`, `SQS_PICTURE`, `SQS_VIDEO`) decouple processing tasks to allow for horizontal scaling.
-Dedicated Lambda functions process files based on type:
+- Dedicated Lambda functions based on files type to classify the processing_option:
 Documents (PDFs): Utilize Amazon Textract for classification, text extraction, and semantic analysis.
 3D Files: Perform rendering, optimization, and simulations.
 Images: Use Amazon Rekognition for image recognition, resizing, and format conversion.
 Videos: Leverage AWS Elemental MediaConvert for transcoding, encoding, and caption generation.

 **D. Post-Processing and Export**:
-Processed files are uploaded back to another S3 bucket (S3_OUTPUT).
+Processed files are uploaded back to another S3 bucket (`S3_OUTPUT`).
-A final Lambda function (LAMBDA_OUTPUT) sends events to EventBridge for post-processing notifications and updates metadata in DynamoDB (DYNAMODB_OUTPUT).
+A final Lambda function (`LAMBDA_OUTPUT`) sends events to EventBridge for post-processing notifications and updates metadata in DynamoDB (`DYNAMODB_OUTPUT`)`.
 Files are distributed via CloudFront CDN, ensuring low-latency access for users.

-E. Monitoring and Alerting:
+**E. Monitoring and Alerting:**
 Turnaround Time (TAT) and performance metrics are monitored using Amazon CloudWatch.
 Metrics and logs are configured for all services, including Lambda, S3, SQS and processing stack.
 Alerts and notifications are sent via SNS when anomalies (e.g., delayed processing, high resource utilization) are detected.

 **Scalability**:
 - Serverless Services: Core components such as Lambda, SQS, and DynamoDB scale automatically with workload, handling peaks without manual intervention.